stlukey/pyio/README.md

 pyio
 ====

-Some useful tools to enhance CLI based programs.
+Some simple tools that can enhance the input and output of text based programs.